joepv/joepv.github.io/_pages/dishwasher.md

 > **Note:** This article is based on a 3-phase power connection, find the correct phase where the dishwasher is connected to and write this down to use later.

-## Node-RED part
+## How the flow works

-To minimize polling API's the event Node listens to the home connect events and if the remote control is activated a flow variable is set.
-Every day from 09:00 to 14:00 another inject node checks every 5 minutes if the variabel is set.
-If this is true it start polling the kW return on the correct phase in DSMR reader.
-The Eco 50 program runs 2,5 hours, so after 14:00 the dishwasher should always start, else the dishes are not ready when I come home from work.
+To minimize polling API's the `dishwasher-event` node listens to the Home Connect events.
+If remote control is activated on the dishwasher a *flow variable* is set.
+Every day from 09:00 to 14:00 another inject node checks every 5 minutes if the variable is set.
+If this is `true` it start polling the kW *returned* energy on the correct phase in DSMR reader.
+The Eco 50°C program runs 2,5 hours, so after 14:00 the dishwasher should always start, else the dishes are not ready when I come home from work.

-### Home Connect node installation
+## Home Connect node installation

 First install the [`node-contrib-home-connect`](https://www.npmjs.com/package/node-red-contrib-homeconnect) node in your Node-RED environment: